 The UCT Strings Competition hopes to bring together communities to witness wonderful performances by gifted artists with a bright future ahead of them at the beginning of their careers.
 The finalists will perform a short recital programme consisting of 30 minutes of music at the Baxter Concert Hall.

-PRELIMINARY ROUND: Tuesday 14 October 2025, Baxter Concert Hall, from 10am onwards
+SEMI-FINAL ROUND: Monday 7 September 2026, Baxter Concert Hall, from 10am onwards (University Category)

 Entrance requirements